Great Marin County Hikes – Roy’s Redwoods Open Space Preserve

 Tall trees and wildflowers await off the beaten path.

 A scenic drive on Lucas Valley Road west from U.S. 101 leads to the trailhead for Roy’s Redwoods Open Space Preserve, a secluded grove of tall redwoods.
 A 3-mile loop trail winds through meadows and past stands of pines, Douglas firs, and other trees.
-The groves of Muir Woods may be grander, but the preserve is far enough off the beaten path that even on a sunny spring or fall weekend (the best times to visit) you’ll have the trees nearly to yourself and perhaps a few quail.
+The groves of Muir Woods may be grander, but the preserve is far enough off the beaten path that even on a sunny spring or fall weekend (the best times to visit), you’ll have the trees nearly to yourself and perhaps a few quail.
+Renovations completed in late 2024 included trail upgrades and additions, making a visit all the more pleasant.

 Spring Wildflowers Steal the Show